 Compression - Ring

-Compression ring load cells, also known as donut load cells or canister load cells, are prime examples.
+Compression ring load cells, also known as Pancake load cells or canister load cells, are prime examples.
 These load cells thrive in situations where space is limited, yet high accuracy is crucial.
 Here are some prominent examples:

 Showing all 7 results